 Check before you build

 Making new additions to your home or property is always an exciting prospect!
-However many types of development projects may require approval from Council to ensure that they are code-compliant and to minimize disruptions to other residents.
+However many types of development projects may require approval from Council to ensure that they are code-compliant and to minimise disruptions to other residents.
 To determine whether your development project needs approval please see the Exempt Development information sheet for a list of developments that do not require Council approval, if the criteria are met.
 If you are still unsure, it is best to check with the Development Services team before proceeding with your project.

 If you do require Council approval please see information below: